Beakerboy/MS-OVBA-Compression/Bug.md

 decompressedCurrent-1, so 23.
 Byte at 23 is 6C, while the byte
 at 24 is 61, so we decrement the candidate.
 The same occurs until candidate is 21.
-At this point the inner while loop iterates once to give is a length of 1.
+At this point the inner while loop iterates once to give us a length of 1.
 We decrement candidate again and again find a match, this time of length 2, so this is the new BestLength.
 We decrement Candidate again (to 19) and find a match of length three.
 We continue to decrement the candidate and find other length 3 matches,